redbrick/static-site/README.md

 Then using apache or nginx proxy traffic to port 3000.
 And done.
 You can create a sevice to run the server on startup if you want refer to express docs and using a service for this

+### Google analytics
+Analytics can be enabled by adding your analytics key to theme/redbrick/_config.yaml